sasquatchchicken/probable-fishstick/README.md

     Running the Script:
         sudo python3 bluit.py
-        Follow the on-screen instructions to perform BLE device discovery and interaction.
+        Follow the on-screen instructions to perform BLE device discovery, interaction and payload injection.

     Selecting Devices:
         Upon discovery of BLE devices, the script prompts the user to select a device for further interaction.
-        Users can input the device number to connect or skip the selection.
+        Users can input the device number to connect && validate connection or skip the selection.
-        NOTE further interaction has been left out.

          Act accordingly and always in the bounds of the law.

 ## Threat Scenarios